Oven Spare Parts Adelaide

 Why the big discrepancy?

-If you shop online using Google for any of the above spare parts we found these high and low prices for the relevant parts.
+If you shop online using Google for any of the above spare parts, we found these high and low prices for the relevant parts.
 Not all parts are equal, so what influences such large price swings?
-The following is a list of the major reasons these price vary so much:
+The following is a list of the major reasons these prices vary so much:

 - Where they are made – Europe, China, Mexico etc.

-- The brand – both the appliance itself and the part manufacturer
+- The brand – The appliance brand and the actual part brand

 - Quality – materials used and method of manufacture

-- Exclusivity – does the Australian agent have an exclusive arrangement
+- Exclusivity – does the brand agent have an exclusive arrangement

 - Warranty – terms and conditions